 - Organic Chemistry

-- Perceptual Ability Test (PAT) (90 questions, 60 minutes):
+- Perceptual Ability Test (PAT) (90 questions, 60 minutes)

-- Evaluates spatial reasoning and visualization skills.
+- Spatial reasoning and visualization

-- Reading Comprehension (50 questions, 60 minutes):
+- Reading Comprehension (50 questions, 60 minutes)

-- Quantitative Reasoning (40 questions, 45 minutes):
+- Quantitative Reasoning (40 questions, 45 minutes)

-- Covers algebra, data analysis, and basic math skills.
+- Algebra, data analysis, basic math

 Scoring and Validity